Is treadmill running the same or easier than running outside

 The only problem with this is that is exaggerates the changes in biomechanics we observed earlier!
 If the ground is at an incline, your foot placement automatically becomes flatter, and your body lean increases as well.

-So, there really aren’t too many advantages to treadmill running, at least during the sunny months of summer.
+There really aren’t too many advantages to treadmill running, at least during the sunny months of summer.

-Treadmill running has a double-whammy of feeling harder but being easier.
 The difference in physiological demand can be offset by setting the treadmill to a 1% incline, but there’s no guarantee the incline measurement on a health club treadmill is accurate!

 If there’s one redeeming quality in treadmill running, it’s from the changes in biomechanics.
 If you’ve got an injury that’s bothering you, there’s a chance treadmill running might not be as stressful.
 I’ve had bouts of tendonitis of the extensor tendons, on the top of the foot, which control the ankle’s dorsiflexion.
-Since foot placement is flatter on a treadmill, these tendons don’t have to work as hard, which enabled me to get back into running a few days earlier.

 But, these special cases aside, there’s really no reason not to “hit the road” and ditch the treadmill if the weather’s nice outside!